 Arbitrarily listing your deepened cross-cultural understandings, communication, negotiation and planning abilities won’t impress, but linking them explicitly to the skills the company is specifically seeking, will.

-Red flag 4: Termination
+Red Flag 4: Termination

 You’re afraid that once an employer catches wind of your past termination, they won’t be able to look past it.
 You’re determined not to let your past firing get in the way of your dream job, but you don’t know how to go about it.

-Don’t bring it up at in your cover letter.
+Don’t bring it up in your cover letter.
 Career experts recommend you don’t mention past terminations at all in either a cover letter or resume.
 Why?
 Employers take a very black and white view of firing.
 You may hope that they consider the nuances of such a situation, but it’s unlikely they will.

 Don’t fret, however.
 A termination doesn’t need to be a deal breaker so long as you’re strategic about when you bring it up.